atropos-null/LS/py109/py109_studyguide.md

 #### Creating Custom Exceptions

-You can create your own exception types by inheriting from Exception
+You can create your own exception types by inheriting from Exception.

 ```python
 class CustomError(Exception):